Find out about the Future Skills Centre (FSC) in Bordon and our range of construction courses on offer.

 Aspiral Learning offer a wide range of apprenticeships (including a management degree apprenticeship), with some programmes starting at any point throughout the year, please contact the team to discuss in further detail.

 Yes, apprenticeship employer incentive payments of £1000 are available to any employer training a 16-18 year old apprentice; paid in two instalments of £500 after 90 days and 365 days.
-Employers are not required to pay National Insurance contributions for apprentices under the age of 25.
+Employers are not required to pay National Insurance contributions for apprentices under the age of 25 at enrolment and earning less than £43,000 per year.

 Additional COVID-19 Grants

-Between 1 August 2020 until 31 March 2021, all business who hire new apprentices are entitled to an additional Government COVID-19 Grant:
+Between 1 April 2021 until 30 September 2021, all business who hire new apprentices of any age are entitled to an additional £3000 Government COVID-19 Grant per apprentice.

 The grants are paid in two instalments of 50% after 90 days and 50% after 365 days.

-The COVID-19 grant is in addition to the incentive payment for apprentices aged 16 - 18 years of age, with £3000 the maximum amount an employer can receive until 31 January 2021.
+The COVID-19 grant is in addition to the incentive payment for apprentices aged 16 - 18 years of age or those under 25 with an Education, Health and Care Plan, with £4000 the maximum amount an employer could receive until 30 September 2021.

 All apprenticeship employers in England can now access the full benefits of the Education and Skills Funding Agency's (ESFA), Digital Apprenticeship Service (DAS) account.
 The service provides employers with control over how to pay for apprenticeship training, manage current apprentices on their programmes, and recruit new apprentices.